Les Sables-d'Olonne: History

+The Hôtel de Ville is a former private house which was acquired in 1803.

+The current local tourism industry traces its roots to bathing establishments, first begun in 1825.
+Rail service reached Les Sables on 29 December 1866, via the line from La Roche-sur-Yon, Bressuire, Saumur, and Tours; express service to and from Paris would arrive in 1971.
+The city's port served as a base port for American Expeditionary Forces during World War I. Germany occupied Les Sables d'Olonne during World War II and, upon evacuation of that army at war's end, the German army made an effort to destroy the port, and mined the harbor.

 Population

 The population data in the table and graph below refer to the commune of Les Sables-d'Olonne proper, in its geography at the given years.
 The populations of Olonne-sur-Mer and Château-d'Olonne, absorbed in 2019, are not included.

 Interests and events

 The Vendée Globe yacht race, which takes place every four years, starts and ends at Les Sables-d'Olonne.

+The Vendée Air Show has been held on the beach "La Grande Plage" on three occasions, first in 2017, then in 2019, and most recently in 2022.

 The Musée de l'Abbaye Sainte-Croix is a municipal museum situated in a 17th-century building that is devoted to modern and contemporary art, and that has "Musée de France" status.
 It includes works of Gaston Chaissac (1910–1964) and Victor Brauner (1903–1966).

+Zoo des Sables is a zoo in the town, that is home to about 500 animals, and features around 50 species.

 Les Sables-d'Olonne is the setting for 1948 novel Les Vacances de Maigret, by Georges Simenon.

 The town is the birthplace of pirate François l'Olonnais.

+Transport

+The nearest airports are La Rochelle–Île de Ré Airport, located 58 km south east and Nantes Airport, located 119 km north east of Les Sables-d'Olonne.

 Twin towns – sister cities

 Les Sables-d'Olonne is twinned with: